 Low stomach acid is a problem that affects people of all ages and walks of life.
 When our body fails to produce enough of its natural digestive juices to break down our meal, food particles pass partially undigested through the stomach and into the colon, which causes cramps, bloating and even constipation.

-If you suspect you have low stomach acid, try taking a shot of apple cider vinegar before your meals.
-This helps to increase hydrochloric acid secretion and thus assists in the breakdown of food.
+If you suspect you have low stomach acid, try taking Betaine HCl.
+This is hydrochloric acid and thus assists in the breakdown of food.
 Do this before every meal for a week and see if you notice the difference.

 #4 – You’re not drinking enough